Clarifai/old-docs/api-guide/data/collectors/collectors.md

 # Collectors

+> Collectors are available with Professional and Enterprise plans to help you manage data ingestion at scale.

 Collectors capture input data for your app.
 They enable you to pipe in data from production models automatically, and are the key to unlocking many platform training capabilities like active learning.
-Collectors are available with Essential and Enterprise plans to help you manage data ingestion at scale.

 You can create app-level collectors to monitor specific models and specify sampling rules for triggering data ingestion.
 Collectors can only collect data from apps where you are the app owner.